devtino2605/Busify_Project/README.md

 ## 🧩 Code Explanation

-- **Service Layer**: Business logic nằm trong service, controller chỉ gọi service.
+- **Service Layer**: All business logic is in the service layer, controllers only call services.
-- **Exception Handling**: Sử dụng custom exception để báo lỗi rõ ràng.
+- **Exception Handling**: Use custom exceptions for clear error reporting.
-- **Javadoc**: Tất cả class và method đều có Javadoc.
+- **Javadoc**: Every class and method is documented with Javadoc.
-- **Repository Usage**: Truy cập DB thông qua repository.
+- **Repository Usage**: All database access is through repositories.
-- **DTOs**: Chỉ dùng DTO để truyền dữ liệu, không dùng entity trực tiếp.
+- **DTOs**: Only use DTOs for data transfer, never entities directly.

 ---